cscart/docs/developer_guide/addons/marketplace/git_delivery.rst

 GitHub
 ------

-1. Open the repository of the add-on on GitHub to find out where to get the values for the settings in the Marketplace:
+1. Go to the repository of the add-on on GitHub to find out where to get the values for the settings in the Marketplace:

    * **Repository owner**—the username [1].